tomkurowski/vcf2loc/README.md

   --hom-threshold HOM_THRESHOLD
-                        maximum fraction (among known calls) of homozygous calls per site --keep-invalid-calls  keep calls which could not result from the parental genotypes
+                        maximum fraction (among known calls) of homozygous calls per site --keep-invalid-calls  keep calls which could not result from the parental genotypes --natural-sort        apply a natural ordering to the individual names
 ```

 ## Supported population type codes